pgalg/bokeh-chart-tests/README.txt

 - Bar chart: simple bar chart
 - Bokeh 1 simple scatter: tutorial charts
 - Pesticide plot: plot of pesticide toxicity
-- Untitled: used to test things from forums
+- sandbox: used to test things from forums

 Notes
 - toolbar.txt : how to edit the toolbar